aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 The EWALD keyword calculates the electrostatic energy of the lattice of point charges using Ewald's method:
 ~~~
-EWALD
+EWALD at1.s q1.r [at2.s q2.r] ...
 ~~~
-The atomic charges are defined using the Q keyword.
+The atomic charges are required and are given as pairs of atomic species (`at1.s`, `at2.s`,...) and charges (`q1.r`, `q2.r`,...).
+Real numbers for the charges are acceptable.
+All atoms in the system must be assigned a non-zero charge.

 ## Reorder Atoms in a Molecule or Molecular Crystal (MOLREORDER) {#c2-molreorder}